asjadnaqvi/DiD/docs/code/06_bacon.md

 Here we generate a effect size for each cohort as a random integer between 2 and 10.
 Could be any number range which can also be on the continuous range.

 The timing for each cohort is also randomly generated in the interval t=5 and t=55.
-This is just to make sure treatment cohorts are not very dominant, or happen for a couple of periods.
-As we saw from the Bacon decomposition, this is possible but their weight in the overall regression will be negligible.
+This is just to make sure treatment cohorts are not very dominant, only exist for a couple of periods.

 Last step, generate the outcome effects: